The Rio de Janeiro palace square in 1808, year of Portuguese Royal Family´s arrival in Brazil.

 Although a biography, as well as any historical account, is always a version of events, and additions, omissions or exaggerations are almost inevitable, we present in the Life section, a "realistic" biography of the composer, by taking into account all the existing documentation , and discoveries made by the project account Digitalização do Acervo Musical do Cabido Metropolitano do Rio de Janeiro in 2005.
 The text differs in many points from previous biographies, and we take all the responsibility for it.

 The Works Section has some of his compositions, with scores in PDF format, and software generated sound files in MP3 format.
 These editions are based, as far as possible, in autograph scores or parts or handwritten copies of the time.
 We work so that in the near future, all preserved Mauritian compositions will be presented in this section.
 It follows the classification established by Cleofe Person de Mattos, in the Thematic Catalogue of the Works of Father José Maurício Nunes Garcia, published by the Federal Council of Culture in 1970.
-It comprises 237 compositions authored and 11 of disputed authorship.
-Although we ommit the 172 titles of compositions not found, but of which there are historical references, to the extent possible, we look to include the compositions discovered after 1970.
+It comprises 237 compositions authored, 11 of disputed authorship, and 172 titles of lost compositions, but of which there are historical references.
+Besides, to the extent possible, we look to include the compositions discovered after 1970.

 The Discography section has a list of CDs that contain at least one track with compositions of Nunes Garcia.

 And finally, the References section brings mentions to biographies, scores already published, and textbooks on Brazilian music that refers to Nunes Garcia and other related publications.

 1 BATES, Richard.
 Rio de Janeiro, the Palace Square.
 Watercolor.
 Cornell University Library, USA.
 In FERREZ, Gilberto.
 A Praça XV de Novembro Antigo Largo do Carmo.
 Rio de Janeiro: Riotur, 1978.
 Cover.